felipecode/coiltraine/docs/exploring_limitations.md

 #### Reproducing the results

-To reproduce one any of these models run:
+To reproduce all  of the available models, using the gpu 0, run:

+    python3 coiltraine.py --gpus 0 1 2 3 4 --folder nocrash -de NocrashNewWeatherTown_Town02 NocrashNewWeather_Town01\
+     NocrashTraining_Town01 NocrashNewTown_Town02 --docker carlagear

+Note, the models use the CARLA single gear version of 0.8.4.

+To test our best model on the hardest condition:

-python3 coiltraine.py -de
+    python3 coiltraine.py --gpus 0 --single-process drive -e resnet34imnet10S2 --folder nocrash -de NocrashNewWeatherTown_Town02

-To test all of them in batch:

-If you use any of our baselines please cite the paper
+If you use any of our baselines please cite our paper:

+*Added Soon*